 Aside from Murray, Rayner – another daughter of a single mum – was the only candidate to mention anti-semitism in her opening pitch, and at first she seemed clearer than most about the scale of Labour’s woes.
 “I’m still in mourning.
 This doesn’t feel like Open Labour, but divided Labour,” she said.
 But later on she sidestepped a question on internal party democracy, coming out with safe bromides about a “broad church” and giving conference more teeth.
 Later still she just sounded loud and hectoring.

 Most of the candidates’ answers only deepened my sense of gloom.
 A question about a “progressive alliance” yielded Lib Dem-bashing from Burgon, a rant from Butler (who didn’t appear to understand the question) about “the most right-wing government in history”, and a trite “Vote Labour, get Labour,” message from Rayner.
-Allin-Khan went into an extraordinary monologue about wanting to abolish the House of Lords (like Rayner), and introducing proportional representation, but she soon returned to her favourite topic: herself.
+Allin-Khan went into an extraordinary monologue about wanting to abolish the House of Lords (like Rayner), and introduce proportional representation, but she soon returned to her favourite topic: herself.
 “I’m as red as the blood that runs through my veins… I’m a fighter and I’m gritty”, she bragged.
 Candidates on The Apprentice would blush at the self-aggrandisement.

 In response to an equality question, Butler told a pointless anecdote about having defeated a Blairite SPAD to get selected in Brent South; Allin-Khan an equally pointless anecdote about having been urged (by a woman) to withdraw from the deputy leadership race for the sake of her mental health.
-Again, only Murray and Rayner made much sense.
-Only Murray told the uncomfortable truth.
+Again, only Murray and Rayner made much sense, and only Murray told the uncomfortable truth.
 While it was great that more than half of Labour MPs were now women, this was more accident than design – it was simply that more male MPs than female ones had lost their seats in the 2019 bloodbath.

 Someone asked why Labour majorities were going up in cities, but being eroded in towns.
-Rayner and Allin-Khan, who talked about renationalisation; seemed to misunderstand the question.
-Rayner talked vaguely about devolution, and how Labour’s economic strategy in 2019 had been “bang on” but had failed to meet an electoral challenge; Butler denounced Johnson as an “Oxbridge-educated toerag” before coming out with some strange gobbledegook about “amplifying the brand”.
+Rayner and Allin-Khan, who talked about renationalisation, seemed to misunderstand the question.
+Rayner talked vaguely about devolution, and how Labour’s economic strategy in 2019 had been “bang on” but had failed to meet an electoral challenge.
+Butler denounced Johnson as an “Oxbridge-educated toerag” before coming out with some strange gobbledegook about “amplifying the brand”.
 Only Murray impressed, with clear recall of the Tory majorities in formerly safe Labour seats like Mansfield and Bassetlaw, and a call for a ‘Marshall Plan’ for England’s deprived towns.

 In reply to the inevitable question about racism and anti-semitism, Butler emoted about “dealing with racism every day of my life”.
-Burgon said he hadn’t signed the Board of Deputies’ ‘Ten Pledges’ as he wanted “clarification on one or two of them”; Rayner drove a wedge between the two of them, saying she’d already signed the pledges, Allin-Khan said she’d signed them even earlier.
+Burgon said he hadn’t signed the Board of Deputies’ ‘Ten Pledges’ as he wanted “clarification on one or two of them”.
+Rayner drove a wedge between the two of them, saying she’d already signed the pledges.
+Allin-Khan said she’d signed them even earlier.
 At least Burgon spoke sensibly about the contradiction between demands for an independent complaints system on the one hand, and demands for the party’s leadership to personally lead investigations on the other.
 But only Murray answered the question, rather than enter the other candidates’ bidding war.
 “Never again do I want to be told on the doorstep that we’re not voting Labour because of anti-semitism,” said Murray.

 The candidates were all stronger on questions about party matters – selections, trigger ballots, doorstep canvassing apps that don’t work – than national policy questions.
 But worryingly, most didn’t seem to understand the rudiments of voting systems.
 Open Labour – a wonkish group dominated by electoral reformers – planted a question of its own about voting systems for internal party elections.
-Allin-Khan used this as an opportunity to point that she was the only Labour MP to be a working doctor, Burgon too missed the point, repeating that he was the only candidate on favour of open selections ahead of every election (“Members aren’t just a postal service for the party,” he asserted).
+Allin-Khan used this as an opportunity to point out that she was the only Labour MP to be a working doctor.
+Burgon too missed the point, repeating that he was the only candidate on favour of open selections ahead of every election (“Members aren’t just a postal service for the party,” he asserted).

 Nor did the debate’s closing statement inspire much confidence.
-Burgon had a few good bon mots – “We need two wings to fly” – but looked and sounded like a candidate for a student union presidency, not the deputy leadership of a national political party.
+Burgon had a few good bon mots – “We need two wings to fly” – but he looked and sounded like a candidate for a student union presidency, not the deputy leadership of a national political party.
 Allin-Khan argued, cogently, that Labour should be inspired by “values, not dogma” but then went off on a riff about “being a citizen of the world”.
 Butler again insisted that “Labour won’t lose ever again” if her CORE strategy was followed.
 Having promised earlier that she stood up to the establishment and broke rules, she now insisted that she would “Never be part of a coup” (an odd claim, seeing as her resignation from the Labour frontbench over Brexit in 2017 was seen as the start of one).
 Her speech then turned to “Brother and Sisters” folksiness, before bursting into song, with a line or two of Labri Siffre’s ‘Something Inside So Strong’ (thankfully, Butler did not have time for a full verse).
-Rayner said that Labour “needs a collective head-wobble” before it can “win back into power (sic)”.
+Rayner said that Labour “needs a collective head-wobble” before it can “win back into power” [sic].

 In over 90 minutes of discussion Jeremy Corbyn’s name had not been mentioned once.
 Only Murray had answered the questions.
 The other four candidates had mostly just insulted the audience’s intelligence.